Durchgangsstrasse IV: Post-war investigations

 Arnold Daghani, a Jewish artist, managed to escape from one of the camps in Mykhailivka near Haysin.
 In 1960, his diary was translated and published in West Germany.
 The publication spurred the Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes to investigate SS officer Walter Gieseke.
-He was questioned in 1960 and, after his subordinates provided additional information, in 1968.
+He was questioned in 1960 and later in 1968, after his subordinates provided additional information.
 Both times, Gieseke denied responsibility and shifted the blame to his superior, Hans-Adolf Prützmann.
 No charges were brought against Gieseke due to insufficient evidence.
 In 2006, a 11-minute film was found in a Baptist church in Cullompton, Devon.
 It shows high-ranking Nazis off-duty and one man inspecting a camp and receiving a column of slave laborers.
 Harry Bennett, associate professor at Plymouth University, identified the man as Gieseke which could prove his role in the atrocities along DG IV.

 In 1966, after a decade-long investigation involving 1,500 interviews, two cases related to atrocities committed at Ternopil were brought before court.
 Ten men were tried in the first case; two (Paul Raebel and Hermann Müller) received life sentences and five others received prison sentences.
 The second case involved 15 men; Ernst Epple received a life sentence while other nine men received prison sentences ranging from 2.5 to 5 years.
 Other cases were brought in Lübeck against Franz Christoffel and Oskar Friese in 1965, in Bremen against Otto Fach in 1970, and in Dortmund in 1971.
 All these proceedings resulted in acquittals due to lack of evidence.
 Investigation into Walter Mintel, commandant of the Mykhailivka camp, was dropped in 1976.
 Jürgen Stroop, who was inspector of DG IV, was executed in 1952 for his role in the liquidation of the Warsaw Ghetto.